Red wolves are the most endangered wild animal in the US. Photo: Point Defiance Zoo & Aquarium

 Red wolves help keep deer herds healthy.
 Photo: Wikipedia

-We sometimes hear hunters say the wolves are eating all the deer.
+We sometimes hear folks say the wolves are eating all the deer.
 And our response?
 Let’s talk.

-Wildlands Network has been working on documenting the effect red wolves have on both the deer & the quail population.
-And the results show both the deer & quail numbers increase when wolves are on the landscape.
+Wildlands Network has been working on documenting the effect red wolves have on both deer & quail populations.
+And the results show both quail & deer numbers increase when wolves are on the landscape.
 Hmmm.

 Why?
 Well, the wolves generally eat the sick & weak deer which helps keep the herds healthy.
-As to quail, the wolves eat raccoons & opossums (and don’t get us wrong, we love these critters too) which feed on the quail eggs.
-This goes for other songbirds, too.
+As for quail and songbirds, the wolves eat raccoons & opossums (and don’t get us wrong, we love these critters too) which feed on the bird eggs.
 The more eggs that hatch, the more birds.

 We love endangered red wolves because…